cloudera/cloudera-scripts-for-log4j/README.md

         SKIP_HDFS         If non-empty, skips scanning and patching .tar.gz files in HDFS RUN_SCAN          If non-empty, runs a final scan for missed vulnerable files.
 This can take several hours.
         TMPDIR            If non-empty, uses /tmp as the temporary directory.
 Set a different temporary directory using this.
+        LOG4J_VERSION     If non-empty, runs scan or removal of vulnerable classes from specific log4j version.
+For eg: "LOG4J_VERSION=1.x"
+        EXIT_ON_FAIL      If non-empty, exit with non-zero error code if any vulnerabilities were found.
+Script will return zero, if there are no vulnerabilities.
 ```
 Example :
 1. Run scan without patching jar, tar, and HDFS.